jhcknzzm/SSFL-Benchmarking-Semi-supervised-Federated-Learning/README.md

 ```
 python train_parallel.py --experiment_num 0  --GPU_list 0123467895 --ip_address 128.32.162.169 --datasetid 0
 ```
-You can also run the following scripts to reproduce the results reported in Table 2 of the paper:
+You can also run the following scripts to reproduce the results reported in Table 2 of the paper.

 ```
 nohup bash Exper_GroupingMethod.sh